 How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 My foray into car-free life began when I moved to New York City.
 I loved how active my everyday life became as I swapped driving for walking and biking.
-Every excursion out of my apartment became its own video game-like journey.
-Every ride on the Subway was both a cultural experience and a great time to catch up on reading.
+Every excursion out of my apartment became a video game-like journey.
+Every ride on the Subway was a cultural experience and a great time to catch up on reading.

 When I went home to visit family, I took the Amtrak for the first time.
 I experienced the superiority of sitting on a train for seven hours, with ample legroom, a cafe car, and wifi, instead of driving for six.